falconpunch082/la-crime-visualiser/README.md

 To access the API that contains our modified database, please click the link [here](https://la-crime-project.onrender.com/).
 Alternatively, the link to the API is provided during the visualisation's startup.

+This repo also contains the necessary files to run the visualisation and database locally.
+Installation is necessary to host the visualisation through localhost.

 ---

 **App Server Setup (Local/Cloud)**